-Property owners without hurricane damage should still

-er is restored.
-If you see sparks, broken or frayed wires,

-or the smell of hot insulation is noticeable, turn off the

-electricity at either the main fuse box or circuit breaker.
+Property owners without hurricane damage should still be cautious.
+Look for electrical system damage once power is restored.
+If you see sparks, broken or frayed wires, or the smell of hot insulation is noticeable, turn off the electricity at either the main fuse box or circuit breaker.
 Call a licensed electrician for advice when necessary.
-Do

-not step in water to get to the fuse box or circuit breaker.
+Do not step in water to get to the fuse box or circuit breaker.

-To help ensure your personal safety and the safety of

-your property, your natural gas service may have been

-turned off.
-Please do not attempt to turn it on yourself.

-If your home was flooded or sustained structural dam-

-age, you should contact a licensed plumber to inspect gas

-This could cause a safety hazard for you and your

-IF YOUR NATURAL GAS IS TURNED OFF.
+IF YOUR NATURAL GAS IS TURNED OFF, FOR SAFETY'S SAKE, LEAVE IT OFF.

-If you have pipe damage, you will need a licensed
+If you have pipe damage, you will need a licensed plumber.